karpah/phynaster/README.md

 -----------------------------

 * Proper support for more association types (has one, has and belongs to many)
-* Helpers for things like timestamps, sequences, and guids
+* More helpers for things like timestamps